 The buy-in for the likes of a ski chariot is a big one, I know (sigh)… but if you’re interested, the Thule Chariot Lite (single or doubles version) is a fantastic stroller in its own right, and it also comes with a bike attachment (summer activity! whoo!), if that makes you feel any better.
-Anyways, if you either want to start or get back into XC skiing, I think it’s worth every penny.
+Anyway, if you either want to start or get back into XC skiing, I think it’s worth every penny.

 I didn’t really know anything about snowshoeing before I moved to Maine, but everybody and their mom does it here (seriously, Mainers are obsessed), so my husband and I picked it up.
 (Why not?)
-See also: Snow Gear for Snow Play

 With the right toddler outerwear and a good baby carrier, it’s also manageable to bring a baby along with you.
 I took both my kids in the carrier zipped under my maternity coat (actually, it was just my dad’s old coat, hah!) when they were babes, and threw them on my back in a hiking carrier as they got older.
-You can also get a cover for your baby carrier.
+(You can also get a cover for your baby carrier.)

 You can snowshoe anywhere there’s snow, BTW.